Besides riding trains, I enjoy watching them too. Going to Chicago to watch trains is fun and a great adventure.

-While I didn’t have a solid plan for the day, I made up my mind while traveling the 63 miles down to Chicago.
-I decided to watch passenger trains roll in and out of Chicago Union Station.
+While I didn’t have a solid plan for the day, I made up my mind while traveling the 63 miles down to Chicago to watch passenger trains roll in and out of Chicago Union Station.

-Chicago’s Roosevelt Rd Bridge and Amtrak and BNSF Metra rail yards
+Chicago’s Roosevelt Rd Bridge to see Amtrak and BNSF Metra rail yards

 Besides watching trains depart and return to Chicago Union Station, often train sets are being built or taken apart.
-Amtrak and Metra both have train washes in the area, Metra’s in near Whole Foods and Amtrak’s is south of the bridge and the last building on the right (facing south).
+Amtrak and Metra have train washes in the area; Metra’s near Whole Foods, and Amtrak’s is south of the bridge and the last building on the right (facing south).

 Roosevelt Rd Bridge is a well-known area for watching passenger trains.
-This bridge is a reasonably safe area for you to bring kids, but like any big city, be aware of your surroundings.
-Occasionally there are panhandlers, but they usually are closer to the S. Canal St corner and don’t bother you much.
+This bridge is a reasonably safe area for bringing kids, but be aware of your surroundings like in any big city.
+Occasionally panhandlers are usually closer to the S. Canal St corner and don’t bother you much.

-Watching trains is a fun activity for the young and the young at heart.
-If you plan on hanging out for a while, there are several places to get food or dink such as Starbucks, Whole Foods, Target, Portillo’s, and a few local spots.
+Watching trains is fun for the young and the young at heart.
+If you plan on hanging out for a while, there are several places to get food or drink, such as Starbucks, Whole Foods, Target, Portillo’s, and a few local spots.

-To get the most activity the weekday morning and evening rushes are your best bet, but weekends and afternoons work well too.
-The first Amtrak train leaves at 7:00 am, the Lincon Service and the long=distiance trains start at 1:45 pm and another at 2 pm.
+Weekday morning and evening rushes are the best bet to get the most activity, but weekends and afternoons work well if you have the time.
+The first Amtrak train leaves at 7:00 am, the Lincon Service and the long-distance trains start at 1:45 pm, and another at 2 pm.
 The first train to return is the Capitol Limited around 8:45.
-Metra starts arriving around 5:30 am and leaving around 6:30 am.
+Metra arrives around 5:30 am and leaves around 6:30 am.

 Having a few timetables downloaded on your phone and this page can help you figure out when trains are arriving or leaving.
-During the morning and evening rush hours are the best times to catch more trains.
+The morning and evening rush hours are the best times to catch more trains.

-Day trips like are fun because you get a nice walk in, and possibly some new Instagram or Facebook photos (if that is your thing), and memories, and fun to hang out others into watching trains.
+Day trips are fun because you get a walk-in, possibly new Instagram or Facebook photos (if that is your thing), memories, and fun hanging out with others in watch trains.

-If you are in the greater Chicago area, Amtrak or Metra trains could bring you into Chicago (depending on your location( and make your trip more interested and fun, especially if you bring your kids.
-Taking the train always makes it a unique journey for them.
-Plus, parking is expensive, but there is parking by Whole Foods if you drive
+If you are in the greater Chicago area, Amtrak or Metra trains can transport you into Chicago (depending on your location) and make your trip more exciting and fun, especially if you bring your kids along.
+Taking the train makes the adventure unique for them.
+Plus, parking is expensive, but there is parking by Whole Foods if you drive.

 Things you need for this trip